 It was a fantastic experience for us all.
 We began in Dublin, with an introduction to the Irish Education System from ISAI directors Dr. Niamh Hamill and John O’Connell, followed by visit to the Ireland Epic Museum, for some background on the rich and fruitful connections between Ireland and the global Diaspora.
 A group dinner in the Old Storehouse in Dublin’s Temple Bar got us all engaged and purposeful about the work ahead.

-On day two, we began with a visit to Elementary School Scoil Mológa, which is an Irish Language primary school.
+On day 2, we began with a visit to Elementary School Scoil Mológa, which is an Irish Language primary school.
 Principal Daire Mac Pháidín had organised a wonderful presentation by his students, who performed some songs, fiddle-playing and dancing for our group, and then spoke about the challenges of bilingual education in Ireland.
 We then continued on to the North West, via Newgrange, one of Ireland’s most ancient and impressive sites.

 We arrived at the Institute of Study Abroad Campus in the evening, for a debrief and dinner.

-On day three, Dr. Hamill presented on the function of shared narratives and storytelling in academic study abroad planning.
+On day 3, Dr. Hamill presented on the function of shared narratives and storytelling in academic study abroad planning.
 She used, as an example, the shared narratives of the American and Northern Irish Civil Rights movements in the 1960s.
 To reinforce this discussion, and experience the impact of teaching days like this, we travelled to Derry City, home of the Northern Ireland Civil Rights Movement.
 We had a very moving presentation from John Kelly at the Museum of Free Derry, about the Bloody Sunday March, and subsequent fight for justice.
 We also visited the Guild Hall and Derry Walls.

 On Day 4, Dr. Pamela Senegal led a Worldview Workshop for faculty, and then we were off to Letterkenny Institute of Technology to meet President Paul Hannigan, VP for Research, Equality and External Affairs John Andy Bonar, and Dr. Isobel Cunningham, who had put together an excellent morning of informative presentations on the role of Letterkenny IT.
 This was followed by lunch and a guided tour of Glenveagh Castle.